Create and Manage Azure AKS Cluster

 The following table describes how to configure the Azure Cloud for a worker node pool.

-21. If you're using custom OIDC, configure the Role-Based Access Control (RBAC).
+- If you're using custom OIDC, configure the Role-Based Access Control (RBAC).
 You must map a set of users or groups to a Kubernetes RBAC role.
 To learn how to map a Kubernetes role to users and groups, refer to Create Role Bindings.
-Refer to Use RBAC with OIDC for an example.
+Refer to the Palette eXtended Kubernetes (PXK) pack additional details for an example.

 The cluster details page contains the status and details of the deployment.
 Use this page to track the deployment progress.